 Kitchen and bath cabinets I see around are so uniform, so even, so square, so boxy and so boring!
 They are as common as they can be.

 I didn’t have to become a designer to like different things, shapes and forms.
 I became a designer just because my thinking is different and I can offer so many different solutions to the people I want to serve.

 Let me tell you, curves in home furnishing and cabinetries have never gone out of fashion, just like curvaceous women have always existed in history, in paintings and even more so in modern times.
 Plastic surgery enhances those parts of a woman God forgot to add, or just about.

 Curved lines in kitchen cabinetries create rhythm and flow other than saving floor space, as we all know those 2 or 3 inches make a difference on a floor plan.
 Curved corners bring so much harmony in the stark look of any cabinetry.
-See my

 Think of a space as a whole, don’t look at the price of the curved cabinetry.
 Choose warm color wood species, add warm colors in the hard surfaces material and walls; open up some cabinets by adding glass door front with interior glass shelves and lighting; mix closed cabinets with open shelves and just wait to see how pleasurable the kitchen will be.

 Curves in bathroom cabinetries make an easier flow with less points of danger.
 Curved cabinetry fit well in contemporary décor as well as in traditional style.